Technical Teams, Developers, Account Managers, Database Administrators, and Product Teams.

 - Repeat steps 2-5 until you see the System.evt files, or the term debout says “terminal up”.
 (We've seen this complete after 1 reboot, or 3 reboots, it depends on how far along the registration process is)

-- Kill Iber(qs).exe and start the Olo services.
+- Kill Iber(qs).exe, then re-enable and start the Olo services.
 You should see Olo connected and online at this point.